nighthawkcoders/python-pages/_posts/2023-10-16-java-api-pojo-jpa.md

 ```

 ### Java Persistence API (JPA)
-> The JPA is created to access the database.
+> The JPA code is defined to access the database.
 The JokesJpaRepository interface extends JpaRepository.
-This allows the developer access predefined and additionally define  useful interfaces to access their persistent storage.
+This allows the developer access JPA predefined and developer custom interfaces to perform CRUD operations on persistent storage.
+It is left to student to define "Delete" operation in CRUD.

 ```java
 import java.util.List;